Infrastructure Investment and Jobs Act

 Where is this money coming from?

-BIL funding to the NEP's is being administered through the Environmental Protection Agency (EPA).
+IIJA funding to the NEP's is being administered through the Environmental Protection Agency (EPA).
 The EPA ensures that the money is being allocated to projects that align with the program goals, and requires each estuary program to submit 5-year work plans, and annual work plans

 How will this funding benefit the Albemarle-Pamlico estuarine system?

-EPA has approved NEP's long-term strategy that describes the key activities they will pursue with BIL funding over a 5-year period.
+EPA has approved NEP's long-term strategy that describes the key activities they will pursue with IIJA funding over a 5-year period.
 APNEP is looking to partner with community partners on planning and implementation projects that relate to four focus areas in the CCMP: water quality, wetlands, community resilience, and submerged aquatic vegetation.
 APNEP wants to ensure that all initiatives are feasible, carefully evaluated, interdisciplinary in purpose, and integrated across these focus areas.
 For this reason, the partnership has proposed examples of projects that are expected to be supported in the long-term strategy, but is working closely with the Management Conference and partners to carefully develop our approach toward project prioritization.

 How will this funding will benefit communities in the Albemarle-Pamlico region of North Carolina and Virginia?

 The National Estuary Program is dedicated to making sure that APNEP's work is equitable and serves the communities that need it most.
-Keeping in line with the Justice40 initiative, EPA has set a goal that a minimum of 40% of all BIL funding will be prioritized towards *disadvantaged communities across NEP's nationwide.
+Keeping in line with the Justice40 initiative, EPA has set a goal that a minimum of 40% of all IIJA funding will be prioritized towards *disadvantaged communities across NEP's nationwide.
 This means that funding APNEP seeks to fund projects that benefit communities that are most under-resources and overburdened by environmental impacts.

 With the direction of the Management Conference (Leadership Council, Science & Technology Advisory Committee, and Citizen Advisory Committee), APNEP has developed an Equity Strategy Mapper tool for exploratory assessments of where disadvantaged communities are likely to be and what environmental and societal burdens contribute most to the added burden.
 This database will be used by APNEP to assess the potential benefits of APNEP supported projects and initiatives in the region.
 Partners and residents who are interested in the Equity Strategy Mapper can explore the tool here.